typewirets/typewirets/README.md

   imports: {
     logger: LoggerWire,
   },
-  // Dependencies are automatically injected createWith({ logger }) {
+  // Dependencies are automatically injected with createWith createWith({ logger }) {
     return new UserService(logger);
   },